 Ruby Gemstone Guide

-Known for their signature red hue, rubies are one of the most easily recognizable gemstones in the world.
+Known for their signature red hue, rubies are one of the most easily recognisable gemstones in the world.
 The name Ruby comes from ruber, the Latin word for “red,” which includes coloration ranging from pink to the deepest oxblood.

 What is a ruby?